LixiangZhao98/PointCloud-Visualization-Tool/README.md

 # Scripting
-The demo is shown in `Assets/PointCloud-Visualization-Tool/Scenes/MyPointCloud.unity`.

 ## Load data
-- Add `RenderDataRunTime` to an empty GameObject (you can name it whatever you like, here we call it "Runtime").
+Add `RenderDataRunTime` to an empty GameObject (you can name it whatever you like, here we call it "Runtime").
 Create a new script (you can name it whatever you like, here we call it `MyPointCloud.cs`) and add it to GameObject "Runtime".
 We can write the C# code in MyPointCloud.cs.
-The following are some examples to read and visualize the point cloud data.
+The following examples show how to read and visualize the point cloud data.
+The demo is in `Assets/PointCloud-Visualization-Tool/Scenes/MyPointCloud.unity`.

-#### Load data from binary files and visualize
+- Load data from binary files and visualize
 We first initialize two varaibles `particleMat` and `visCenter`.
 Remember to assign these two variables in the inspector.
 ```c#
 public Material particleMat;  // the material of the points